UniversalDependencies/docs/_pad/index.md

 - CCONJ is not used.
 According to the glosses used in Chapman and Derbyshire (1991), conjunctions are not overtly expressed but rather inferred from context.
 - Moreover, no word is tagged as PART, SYM or X.
 - The remaining other 13 universal tags are used.
-- All auxiliaries (AUX) are verbal and can be divided into two categories:
+- All words tagged AUX are verbal and can be divided into two categories:
-	- The standard auxiliaries 'hi' and 'ni' which both can be translated as 'be' (see Chapman and Derbyshire (1991, chpt.
-18.8) for more detailed information).
+	- The standard auxiliaries 'hi' and 'ni' which both can be translated as 'be' - see Chapman and Derbyshire (1991, chpt.
+18.8) for more detailed information.
 	- The copula 'mani', which can also be translated as 'be'.
-- Whenever in the handbook article by Chapman and Derbyshire (1991) there is the gloss 'DEM' (short for 'demonstrative') and there is a corresponding noun within the same clause, the tag DET is used here.
+- Whenever in the handbook article by Chapman and Derbyshire (1991) there is the gloss 'DEM' (short for 'demonstrative') and there is a corresponding noun within the same clause, the tag DET is used.
 If a corresponding noun as the head of a clause is missing, the tag PRON is used.
+- As far as apparent, there is no deverbal form of ADJ.

-- deverbal forms of ADJ, ADV or NOUN?!?!?
+- There are occurrences of deverbal ADV such as in:
+	- 'baranahi' (e.g. HB_1.36) where the suffix 'hi' is used to turn the verb stem 'barana' (calling) into an adverb.
+The same is true for 'ki'darahihia' (e.g. HB_1.37) where the verb 'ki'daraha' (run) is adverbialised via the same suffix.
+ 	- 'afosiaga' (e.g. HB_3.53) where the adverbialiser prefix 'afo' prepends the verbal suffix 'siaga' (follow).
+  	- The information on deriving adverbs from other word forms is taken from chapter 20 in Chapman and Derbyshire (1991).
+- Deverbal forms of a NOUN are commonly built with the suffix 'ha' (action) such as in
+	- 'ikapahahamaniki'i' (HB_3.55) where the noun 'paha' (water) is turned into a verb and translated as 'fetch water' (another example with the same pattern can be found in sentence HB_3.56).
+Similary, 'vaakairaha'aha' (HB_1.4), including the noun 'kaira' (guava), means 'fetch guava'.
+	- 'o-ka-va-pavakari-ha-vini' (HB_4.61) where the noun 'pavakari' (an article that is on sale) is verbalised and translated as 'buy'.
+	- 'vakanahahaniha'aha' (HB_4.63) where the noun 'hahani' (laugh) is used as a verb meaning '(to) laugh'.

 ---